InVivo in talks to acquire French agribusiness peer Soufflet

 InVivo has in recent years sold its animal nutrition division Neovia to U.S. agribusiness group Archer Daniels Midland, while expanding its garden retail business and entering wine merchandising.

-It restructured its grain trading unit after a series of losses, and developed a wheat and barley trading joint venture, Grains Overseas with two other cooperative groups, notably as a response to growing competition from Russia and Ukraine in export markets.
+It restructured its grain trading unit after losses, and developed a wheat and barley trading joint venture, Grains Overseas with two other cooperative groups.

 InVivo would maintain Soufflet as a separate entity within the group and no asset sales were planned, InVivo said.